Imperial Chinese harem system

 The ranks of imperial consorts have varied over the course of Chinese history but remained important throughout owing to its prominence in the management of the inner court and in imperial succession, which ranked heirs according to the prominence of their mothers in addition to their birth order.
 Regardless of the age, however, it is common in English translation to simplify this hierarchy into the three ranks of empress, consorts, and concubines.
 It is also common to use the term "harem", an Arabic loan word used in recent times to refer to imperial women's forbidden quarters in many countries.
-In later Chinese dynasties, these quarters were known as the inner palace (內宮; nèigōng) or the rear palace (後宮; hòugōng).
-In Chinese, the system is called the "rear palace system" (後宮制度; hòugōng zhìdù).
+In later Chinese dynasties, these quarters were known as the inner palace or the rear palace.
+In Chinese, the system is called the "rear palace system".

-No matter the dynasty, the empress (皇后; huánghòu) held the highest rank and was the legal wife of the emperor, as well as the chief of the imperial harem and "mother of the nation" (母后天下; mǔhòu tiānxià) which translates to ”imperial mother of all under heaven”.
-She was also known as the "central palace" (中宮; zhōnggōng).
-In addition, the emperor would typically have other imperial women (嬪妃; pínfēi).
+No matter the dynasty, the empress held the highest rank and was the legal wife of the emperor, as well as the chief of the imperial harem and "mother of [all] under Heaven" which translates to ”imperial mother of all under heaven”.
+She was also known as the "central palace".
+In addition, the emperor would typically have other imperial women.
 Every dynasty had its set of rules regarding the numerical composition of the harem.

 Early history

-There existed a class of royal consorts called ying (媵; yìng) during early historical times in China.
+There existed a class of royal consorts called ying during early historical times in China.
 These were people who came along with brides as a form of dowry.
 It could be a female cousin or sister of the bride, or people from other countries.

 Worth noting is the fact that during the Shang dynasty, there were times when two queens existed at the same period.

 The Rites of Zhou contains great details of a royal consort ranking system.
 However, as the Rites of Zhou is considered by modern scholars to be merely a fictitious constitution for a utopian society, the system listed in that work of literature cannot be taken word for word.
 Rather, it offers a rough glimpse into the inner palace during the time.